 Collectability and lessons learned

 The story doesn’t end with the British donating their Smith 1940s to Davy Jones’ locker.
 In 1974 S&W inventory control specialists were going through an old warehouse and stumbled across 217 new 1940s packed for shipment in 10 gun crates, of which 137 were Mark-Is and 80 Mark-IIs.
 These guns were then sold to distributors in the following year and then passed on to the public.
-These few guns are still floating around in the states today and, having the triple rarity being (1) a S&W rifle (2) chambered in 9mm before it was considered cool, and (3) officially all destroyed, makes them crazy collectable.
-Most recently, these nearly new (but C&R eligible!) guns have gone for over $4000 at auction.
+These few guns are still floating around in the states today and, having the triple rarity of (1) a S&W rifle (2) chambered in 9mm before it was considered cool, and (3) officially all destroyed, makes them crazy collectable.
+In the past decade, these nearly new (but C&R eligible!) guns have gone for over $5000 at auction.
 Keep this in mind if someone ever tries to sell you a funny looking semi-auto 9mm rifle with S&W factory markings that include “Patents 2213348 & 2216022’ for a good price.

 In 1955, the first U.S.-made 9mm Parabellum pistol came off the assembly line from an American factory.
 It was the S&W Model 39 and it had a slightly better track run than their rifle in the same caliber.